 While there are many brands that provide top-tier merchandise for big-game hunters alike, we’re only going to list our personal top three on this list.
 Why only three?
 Because we want to simplify things as much as possible for you guys.
 After all, scope shopping doesn’t have to be complicated…nor should it be!
 In no particular order, our picks for big-game hunting are:

 UTG 3-12X44 30mm Compact Scope

 Possessing a 36-color reticle with a 30mm tactical range, this baby’s got you covered.
 Besides being able to adjust your colors to adapt more for the overall lighting of your hunting spot, the UTG 3-12X44 possesses a special mechanic that allow you to maintain your lighting setting through recoil.
 Not all scopes can do that!
 Best of all is the low cost of this handy dandy hunting scope.
-With a cost-efficient edge, you can no wrong with the UTG 3-12X44.
+For the best scope for the money, you can no wrong with the UTG 3-12X44.